Jump Ball

 Key design decisions

-Docs boundary: what is generated vs. curated
+Docs boundary: curated vs generated

 Use this command when generator-owned docs drift from the code: